Have Questions? We Have Answers!

 How often should I get my carpet cleaned?

 Every home is different.
-Most carpet manufactures recommend your carpet to be professionally cleaned every 12-18 months with a hot water extraction process.
+Most carpet manufactures recommend your carpet to be professionally cleaned every 12-18 months.
 This will vary however depending on the usage that your carpet gets.
 High traffic areas such as family rooms, stairs and hallways could require cleaning more often.
 Factors include the number of people, pets, outdoor environment and how well carpet is maintained between professional cleanings.
 Sometimes these things can contribute to a more frequent cleaning schedule of 6-8 months.

 What method do you use and why?

 We use a process called low-moisture encapsulation cleaning.

 How long will my carpets take to dry?

 The weather plays a role in dry times.
 Days of higher humidity will cause longer dry times; whereas warmer dry weather will shorten the dry time.
 In most cases 60 to 90 minutes.
 Ceiling fans, floor fans such as box fans can really speed the drying process.
 On a warm dry day open windows will help as well as turning your central heat fan “ON” from the “AUTO” setting.
 This will circulate air though out the house.

 Should I turn my heat up to speed up the drying?

 It is not necessary to turn your heat up unless the weather is extremely cold.
 The best temperature is usually between 65 & 70 degrees.

 The carpets wll be slightly damp but not for long.
 For instance, if cleaning 4 rooms of carpet we typically only use 1 to 2 gallons of cleaning solution compared to traditional methods where 30 to 40 gallons may be used depending on soil level.
 With our company your carpets will be damp for 30 to 60 minutes.
 Often times even less.
 Compare that to 6 to 8 hours or even a full day with traditional hot water extraction.
 “Ain’t nobody got time for that!” 🙂